edmBernard/mxnet_example_shared_weight/README.md

 Some test to partially shared layer between network

+I made this repository to try different way to shared weight in different configuration :
+- siamese network
+- common parts (We want a model able to predict Age and Gender but the database don't contain both attributs)

+In 2017, the gluon API was still new that's why I try to use the Module API.
+Today, I advice to use the gluon API, it's more flexible and don't require hack to achieve shared weight.

 ```
 .
 ├── demo_shared_partial_with_super_symbol_v1.py  not working: Example with Shared_module argument from mx.mod.bind